ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `grep -n -P "regex" file`: search for expressions matching regex in file
 - -P: use pcre (perl) regex standard

+`head -n 5 [FILE]`: prints first 5 lines from file, if no file specified first 5 lines of stdin
+- -n x: print first x lines.
+If prefixed with - (e.g. ` head -n -5`),prints all lines except of the last x.

 `pidof process-name`: finds process IDs of all processes with name process-name

 `pushd folder`, `popd`: `pushd folder` changes working directory to folder.
 By calling `popd`, the working directory is reseted back.

+`tail -n 5 [FILE]`: prints last 5 lines from file, if no file specified last 5 lines of stdin
+- -n x: print last x lines.
+If prefixed with + (e.g. ` head -n +5`), prints all lines starting with the line x.

 `tree dir`: print tree of directory dir
 - `-L 5`: only till tree depth 5